 In many Southeast Asian countries, the herb’s been cultivated for ages as food and medicine.
 It grows abundantly in Southern China, especially in the Yunnan region, Myanmar, India, Bhutan, Nepal, Sri Lanka and even as far west as Greece.
 Although Hooker chives grow anywhere, it loves moist, well-drained soils, away from shade.

 It may belong to the Liliaceae, or onion, family, but it has no bulbs.
 Rather, it has rhizomes (underground stems) that are shaped like shrunken fibrous roots.

-You can usually spot these chives in markets from August to March.
+You can usually spot these chives in markets of Meghalaya from August to March.

 Phytosterols are plant sterols with similar structures to cholesterols.
 When included in our diet they can lower cholesterol absorption in the intestine and can help reduce coronary heart disease with minimal risk.
 (Source)

 Kong Ribha Khriem, a traditional healer from Meghalaya says that consuming Hooker chives helps you regain your health.

 For this, grind dried Hooker chives roots into powder and take a teaspoonful mixed with water daily for a few days.
 It will invigorate the weakened body.
 This finds mention in Ribha’s father’s list of traditional plant remedies.
 She says it also helps people with:

 Weakened large intestine

 You might want to know how you can use hooker chives at home.